odysseus/wordcount/README.md

 # Word Count

-Reads a file and counts unique words and their number of occurrences.
-Outputs a JSON file of that information to the current directory.
-Currently set up for English characters, but alphabet-specific tuning can be easily accomplished by modifying the `if/else` statement in `WordCount`.
+A program for outputting word statistics for a text file.
+The standalone library for use within programs is called [concordance](https://github.com/odysseus/concordance)

 ## Installation
 First ensure that Go is installed, and your `$GOPATH` and `$GOBIN` are properly set.
-Go can be installed easily with homebrew using `brew install go` and help on setting the environment variables can be found: [here](https://golang.org/doc/code.html).
+Go can be installed easily with homebrew using `brew install go` on mac or the package manager on Linux.
+Help on setting the environment variables can be found [here](https://golang.org/doc/code.html).

 Once that's done you simply need to run: